 Sugar Brook Field Trial and Wildlife Management Area and Wyndham Land Trust

 Parking: Large dirt lot at the end of Sugar Brook Rd near 161 Black Hill Rd Plainfield, CT

-Heading back down the dirt road a bit will reach the 4.7 mile blue-blazed loop trail.
+Heading back down the entrance dirt road a bit will reach the 4.7 mile blue-blazed loop trail.
 The trail starts on Wyndham Land Trust property at the Tillinghast Preserve.
 The preserve is only 30 acres so the trail soon enters Sugar Brook property looping around the fields, through pine forest, and heading north towards the Quinebaug River.

 Though it is well blazed, for the most part, it can get confusing when crossing the more obvious woods roads.
-The sections along the Quinebaug River are beautiful with a wide overlook at a bend in the river.
+The sections along the Quinebaug River are beautiful with a wide viewpoint at a bend in the river.
 The route seems well traveled and somewhat maintained.
 The second half passes through old stone walls and along a ridge around a beaver pond.
 It is moderately difficult with a few steep climbs/descents and it could be muddy in the spring.

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk.exploreCT.org is not responsible for any damage or loss to vehicles or contents.

 Last updated: December 9th, 2018